Class: Air Canada Business class

 I was offered to hang my jacket upon landing and service seemed friendly during the brief interactions I had with flight attendants.
 On these short flights, after take off they are busy preparing food then clearing food after passengers are done, so you don’t really see them too much wondering around the cabin.

 Bottom line, I certainly won’t pay any extra money to sit in these seats over the economy seats in the back of the plane.
 The food was mediocre – you are probably better off spending $10-20 at an airport food court to fill your stomach.
-Still, service was decent and if you are on a Business reward ticket where you don’t have to pay extra points to sit up front, this is a acceptable seat upgrade over economy (or better yet, try to get on a business seats on a wide body aircraft such as the 777 or 787).
+Still, service was decent and if you are on a Business reward ticket where you don’t have to pay extra points to sit up front, this is a definite seat upgrade over economy (or better yet, try to schedule your flight on a wide body aircraft such as the 777 or 787).